In situ subwavelength microscopy of ultracold atoms using dressed excited states: Appendix

 \section{Appendix}

-In the Appendix \ref{sec:light_shifts} we compare the experimental light shifts induced by the 1529 nm lattice to theoretical computations.
-In Appendix \ref{sec:Rb87_D2_3LS} we describe the three-level system model that is used to compute the point spread function.
-In Appendix \ref{sec:calibration_piezo} we show how the piezo stack controlling the 1064 nm is calibrated.
-Finally, we simulate the wavepacket microscopy sequence in the 1064 nm lattice to study the influence of experimental imperfections on the central position of the wavepacket in \ref{sec:central_position_shifts} and its associated width in \ref{sec:angle_sensitivity}.
+{In the Appendix \ref{sec:light_shifts}, we compare the experimental light shifts induced by the 1529 nm laser to theoretical computations.
+In Appendix \ref{sec:Rb87_D2_3LS}, we justify the reduction to a three-level system that is used to model the internal state transfer dynamics.
+In Appendix \ref{sec:ST_dynamics}, we describe the spatio-temporal dynamics during the transfer, the weak and strong imaging regimes with analytical criteria for their domain of validity, and simulate the full system for the experiments presented in the manuscript.
+In Appendix \ref{sec:forces_excitation}, we discuss the impact of the light shift gradient of the excited state for the experimental conditions.
+In Appendix \ref{sec:calibration_piezo}, we show how the piezo stack controlling the 1064 nm is calibrated.
+Finally, we simulate the wavepacket microscopy sequence in the 1064 nm lattice to study the influence of experimental imperfections on the central position of the wavepacket in Appendix \ref{sec:central_position_shifts} and its associated width in Appendix \ref{sec:angle_sensitivity}.}

-\subsection{Light shifts at 1529 nm}
+\section{Light shifts at 1529 nm}

 The light shifts induced by the 1529 nm laser are computed by diagonalising the total Hamiltonian composed of the AC Stark Hamiltonian and the hyperfine Hamiltonian \cite{Steck2019book}.
 To compute the light shifts for a far-off-resonance laser, the counter-rotating term of the atom-field interaction has to be included.
 As both terms oscillate rapidly compared to each other, both light shifts computed independently from each other can be added after their respective diagonalisation in their own rotating-frame.